andywimmer/ansible-grav/README.md

 I'm learning **[Ansible](https://www.ansible.com/)** and decided to make a playbook which installs the popular **[Grav](https://getgrav.org/)** flat-file CMS, which is [open-source](https://github.com/getgrav/grav).
 The installation and configuration are based on my production setup that hosts my personal blog.

-This playbook installs NGINX, PHP7.1 and Grav.
+This playbook installs NGINX, PHP7 and Grav.
 It also installs [required](https://learn.getgrav.org/basics/requirements#php-requirements) and recommended PHP modules and tweaks php.ini and [NGINX configs](https://learn.getgrav.org/webservers-hosting/local/nginx) based on Grav recommendations.
-These configs come from one of my other [repos](https://github.com/andywimmer/grav-nginx-configs) for now, but are basic copies of what appear in the Grav documentation.
+These configs come from what appear in the Grav documentation.

+The latest versions of **Ubuntu**, **Debian** and **Fedora** are currently supported.
+Read the [QA](#qa) section for specific server scenarios.

-The target of this playbook is **Ubuntu Server** and I haven't tested any other distros yet.
-Ubuntu ships with Python3 only, so targets appearing in the hosts file must look like:
+Note that Ubuntu ships with Python3 only, so targets appearing in the hosts file must look like:

 `server-ip ansible_python_interpreter=/usr/bin/python3`

-This is the only way Ansible will be able to connect to a freshly spun-up Ubuntu VPS target.
+This is the only way Ansible will be able to connect to a freshly spun-up Ubuntu target.
+Debian 8 targets threw an error at that parameter during QA, however all other distros were fine with using python3.

 # Usage